-Deborah M. Benson, PhD, ABPP is the Founder and Director of Common Ground Alliance, president of the board of directors, and current volunteer.
-Dr. Benson is a New York State Licensed Psychologist specializing in rehabilitation neuropsychology, who has been working with individuals with brain injury and their families for over 20 years.
+Deborah M. Benson, PhD, ABPP is the founder and director of Common Ground Alliance, president of the board of directors, and current volunteer.
+Dr. Benson is a New York & Florida State Licensed Psychologist specializing in rehabilitation neuropsychology, who has been working with individuals with brain injury and their families for over 30 years.
 She earned her PhD in Clinical Neuropsychology in 1992 from the City University of NY-Queens College, and is Board Certified in Rehabilitation Psychology by the American Board of Professional Psychology (ABPP).
-She is certified by the American Psychological Association in the Treatment of Alcohol and Other Psychoactive Substance Use Disorders.
-Other certifications include the Commission on Healthcare Certification as a Life Care Planner; and the American Academy for the Certification of Brain Injury Specialists as a Certified Brain Injury Specialist Trainer.
+She is a member of the American Psychological Association and National Academy of Neuropsychology.

-Dr. Benson was the Director of Transitions of Long Island, the post-acute brain injury rehabilitation program of North Shore-Long Island Jewish Health System from 1998-2008, and is currently Director of Clinical Services at Paradigm Management Services, a national medical management company.
-Dr. Benson maintains a small private practice, CarePaths, in Plainview, NY providing cognitive rehabilitation and counseling services for persons with brain injury and their families.
+Dr. Benson served as the Director of Transitions of Long Island, a post-acute neuro-rehabilitation program of the Northwell Health System from 1998-2008, and is currently employed as Vice President of Clinical Solutions at Paradigm, a national catastrophic care management company.
+Dr. Benson also offers care planning/resource facilitation consultations for persons with neurological injuries/illnesses and their families.

-Dr. Benson currently serves on the board of directors of the Brain Injury Association of New York State (BIANYS), and was the recipient of that organization’s Consumer Advocacy award in 2006 and Champion of Hope award in 2009.
-Dr. Benson served on the New York State Traumatic Brain Injury Services Coordinating Council from 2005-2008 and is also on the advisory board of the Coma Recovery Association.
+Dr. Benson has served on the board of directors of the Brain Injury Association of New York State (BIANYS), and was the recipient of that organization’s Consumer Advocacy award in 2006 and Champion of Hope award in 2009.
+She also served on the New York State Traumatic Brain Injury Services Coordinating Council from 2005-2008 and was on the advisory board of the Coma Recovery Association.
 Dr. Benson received the BIANYS Founder’s Award in 2011 and was inducted into the Long Island Volunteer Center’s Hall of Fame that same year, in recognition for establishing Common Ground Alliance as a local resource for brain injury survivors and families.
 She has served on the board of directors of Kid’s Chance of New York, a charitable organization that provides need-based college/vocational scholarships to children of injured workers.
 Dr. Benson co-edited the textbook Acquired Brain Injury: An Integrative Team Approach (Springer, 2007), and was co-author of the cognitive rehabilitation workbook Functional Memory Manual.
-Dr. Benson has presented on numerous topics related to recovery, rehabilitation and long-term wellness after brain injury at regional and national conferences.
+She has presented on numerous topics related to recovery, rehabilitation and long-term wellness after brain injury at regional and national conferences.

-Reby Rosenfield, MPA, MSC. holds a Bachelor of Science degree in Biology and Psychology, and a Masters Degree in Public Administration.
+Reby Rosenfeld, MPA, MSC holds a Bachelor of Science degree in Biology and Psychology, and a Masters Degree in Public Administration.
 She also has a Minister in Spiritual Counseling degree from the New Seminary Interfaith Ministry and is an ordained Interfaith Minister.
 Reby’s primary work is as a pharmaceutical research consultant.
 She has also been a Yoga and Aikido practitioner for over 20 years, and is certified as a Therapeutic Yoga Facilitator from the Integral Yoga Teacher Training Institute in New York City.
 In addition to being a Board member, Reby leads periodic Yoga, Stretching and Meditation groups, and coordinates the Guest Speaker program at CGA.

-Jean Kirk, Ph.D. is a clinical psychologist who worked at the International Center for the Disabled in NYC for many years before joining Paradigm Management Services in 2013.
+Jean Kirk, PhD is a clinical psychologist who worked at the International Center for the Disabled in NYC for many years before joining Paradigm in 2013.
 Dr. Kirk is also an adjunct professor at Adelphi University in Garden City, NY.
 Jean leads the ever popular Game Night at Common Ground.